GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/metaflow/README.md

 ## Create cluster and other resources

 In this section we will use `Terraform` to automate the creation of infrastructure resources.
-For more details how it is done please refer to the terraform config in the `terraform` folder.
+For more details how it is done please refer to the terraform config in the `terraform/` folder.
-By default it creates an Autopilot GKE cluster but it can be changed to standard by setting `autopilot_cluster = false`.
+By default, the configuration provisions an Autopilot GKE cluster, but it can be changed to standard by setting `autopilot_cluster = false`.

 It creates: